Last Updated on 2023/01/04

 A small island full of history: Etruscans, Greeks, Romans, hermits, prisoners inhabited this island for more than 3000 years before becoming a nature reserve.

 The history of the island begins with the Iron Age.
 The Etruscans exploited the forests of oak needed to fuel the bloomeries of the mainland where the iron ore of Elba’s mines was melted.

-The Greeks gave Montecristo its oldest known name, Oglasa or Ocrasia, after the yellowish colour of the rocks.
+The Greeks gave Montecristo its oldest known name, Oglasa or Ocrasia, after the yellowish color of the rocks.

 The Romans, however, knew it under the name Mons Jovis, and erected an altar to Iuppiter Optimus Maximus, of which some traces remain, on the highest mountain.